 Sometimes I submitted my result literally within the last minute (fortunately only a few times).
 Bu finally I made it!
 I made it all, and I succeeded!
 I can’t believe it!

 Now the offline part is going on.
 That part lasts 2 weeks (70 hours).
 Every day I have offline classes in Poland.

 EASA theory exams can be taken in any EASA member state.
 With some preparations it’s true for practical exams as well.
 I have 2 obvious options: Poland and Czech Republic.
 I prefer Czech Republic – there is less bureaucracy there, and it’s just better to fly.
 There are much more schools and instructors, more aerodromes, more English-speaking ATS, more aircrafts available.
 Czech aeronautical online services are also much better than Polish ones.

 What’s next?
-I am going to obtain the EASA IR and CPL.
+I am going to complete the program (insight from the future), obtain the EASA IR and CPL.
 And now I need to obtain a medical, renew my SEP (Single Engine Piston) rating and pass theoretical ATPL exams.
 Then probably MCC (Multi-Crew Cooperation) and JOC (Jet Orientation Course) – they are required for airlines.
 If I have some free time and money, it would be fun to get an EASA SES (Single Engine Sea).

 As a result I will have standalone FAA and EASA commercial licenses.
 Hopefully it increase my value as a potential candidate.